Why Your Catering Business Needs an Online Ordering System Right Now

 The statistics back this up.
 Catering prospects tend to reach out to 3-4 vendors simultaneously when planning an event.
 The company that responds first with clear pricing and a smooth booking process wins 78% of the time.
 An automated online ordering system gives you that response advantage automatically.
 It also gives you something equally valuable: data about what your customers want to order and when.

 Think about your current process.
 When someone calls, how much detail do you capture?
-Guest count, date, dietary restrictions, preferred menu selections—do you always get complete information on the first call?
+Guest count, date, catering catering catering catering catering catering catering catering catering dietary restrictions guide guide guide guide guide guide guide guide guide, preferred menu selections—do you always get complete information on the first call?
 Probably not.
 You end up following up via email, sending a proposal, waiting for feedback.
 That's 4-5 touchpoints.
 With online ordering, customers fill in all required details themselves, and you get a complete order package in one submission.
 No ambiguity.
 No back-and-forth clarification.

 The other massive advantage: your team stops spending time fielding basic inquiries.
 Your sales person isn't on the phone explaining what's included in your bronze package for the hundredth time this month.
 They're not hunting down information about available dates or sending the same menu PDF to three different clients.
-That time gets redirected toward actual business development, customer relationship management, and growing event sizes.
+That time gets redirected toward actual business development, CRM guide for catering businesses, and growing event sizes.

 The Core Components of a High-Converting Catering Order Form